How to make a DIY photo booth:

 First, you'll need to choose an area to designate for your photo booth.
 Consider an out of the way place.
 Maybe a corner, closet, unused room etc. We'll be using a back unused hallway.

 To make your photo booth fun add in some props that go with your theme.
-Since our's is vintage, well be using mustaches on a stick, feather boas, and bowler hats.
-I'll post a DIY soon on making your own mustache on a stick!
+Since our's is vintage, well be using mustaches on a stick, feather boas

 The next thing isn't really necessary, but helps your photo booth look more... put together.
 It's a backdrop!
 It can be as simple as a spring loaded curtain rod with a couple different colored shower curtains, so your guests can easily switch backdrops.
 Or you can use a large painting/picture hung on the wall.
 Or fabric hung on the wall or from a shower curtain etc.